 The young man was out of place.
 The formal halls, the bustle of activity, the insistence on dress “Sunday best” all made the Legislative Plaza feel cold and unwelcoming to a west TN boy from farming country.
 He didn’t really believe he could change life in Tennessee, but he knew he had agreed to do just that.
 The families already charged for truancy or child abuse and neglect were examples of what he could become, if they only knew he was doing it too.
 If they found he was one of them, what would they do?

 The bulletin boards lining the halls felt safe, so much like Haywood County High School.
 After reading through every item the Education committee in the House and Senate were going to hear, it finally dawned on him.

-If God really wanted this father to train the children entrusted to him by Almighty God, God was going to have to make it possible.
+If God really wanted this father to train the children entrusted to him by his loving Father, God was going to have to make it possible.
 God was going to have to change Tennessee’s education laws.

 This was 1984, not George Orwell’s book.
 It was the real thing.
 The times, they were a changing.